CopenhagenToLondon/Knowledgebase/1. Quantitative Finance/Introduction.md

 But High frequency trading isn't exclusively market making.

-* To perform high frequency trading successfully, one has to be subject to negligable transaction fees.
+* To perform high frequency trading successfully, one has to be subject to negligable Brokerage fees.
 * To perform high frequency trading successfully, one has to be able to obtain live or intraday data at less than 2 hour intervals.
 * To perform high frequency trading successfully, one has to be able to perform trading operations on intraday time intervals.